 The arrow keys make Dizzy move, the up arrow key is to jump, running sideways then jumping makes you jump at an angle, and the space bar or enter key makes you pick up objects or go to your object screen.

-I'd rate this game as a 3 for the following reasons: the sound gets terribly distorted and awful if not run in DOSBox, and the game can be very challenging just because of the amount of travelling across water required, while you don't get to explore fully in order to figure out puzzles without running the large risk of dying and losing at one simple point.
+The game can be very challenging just because of the amount of travelling across water required, while you don't get to explore fully in order to figure out puzzles without running the large risk of dying and losing at one simple point.
 I found the series very original but very frustrating because of the movement and the fact that you can't save.
 Therefore one mistake such as falling into water makes it even more frustrating because it can cost you so much.
+I hope you enjoy this as much as I did the first time I played a Dizzy game.

 Fans of Spectrum computers would recall that Codemasters' Dizzy series were some of the best games ever made for that computer.
 Created by a quirky pair of designers who call themselves The Oliver Twins, the series feature Dizzy, prince of the egg-shaped people (okay, they're actually eggs) who are, quite ingeniously, called yolkfolk.
 The games are either arcade adventure, or arcade-style puzzlers.
 The series is memorable for eccentric level design, great music, and wonderful cartoon-style sense of humor.
 There were 15 Dizzy games made for the Spectrum, only 7 of which were ported to the PC.